Last updated: 07-02-2023

 Within the hub is “as-you-will” metal.

 Outside it’s wrapped by countless pearly threads.

-As you can see it is described as a wooden staff devoid of any metal blades.
+As you can see, it is described as a wooden staff devoid of any metal blades.
 So how did Sandy become associated with the Monk’s spade?
-It can be traced to a common motif appearing in late Ming Dynasty woodblock prints.
-Sha Wujing is just one of a number of famous literary staff-wielding monks to be portrayed brandishing a polearm topped with a small crescent shape (fig. 2).
+It can be traced to a common motif appearing in late-Ming Dynasty (1368-1644) woodblock prints.
+Sandy is just one of a number of famous literary staff-wielding monks to be portrayed brandishing a polearm topped with a small crescent shape (fig. 2).
 Others include Huiming (惠明) from the Story of the Western Wing (Xixiangji, 西廂記, c.
 1300) (fig. 3) and Lu Zhishen (魯智深) from the Water Margin (Shuihu zhuan, 水滸傳, c.
 1400) (fig. 4) (Shahar, 2008, p.
 97).

 Fig. 1 – A modern depiction of Sandy wielding a Monk’s Spade (larger version).
-Fig. 2 – A late Ming Dynasty print of Sha Wujing with the crescent staff (larger version).
+Fig. 2 – A late-Ming Dynasty print of Sha Wujing with the crescent staff (larger version).
 Fig. 3 – A 1614 woodblock print of Monk Huiming with a crescent staff (larger version).
-Fig. 4 – A late Ming woodblock of Lu Zhishen with a crescent staff (larger version).
-Fig. 5 – Sha Wujing from Ehon Saiyuki (circa 1806) (larger version).
-Fig. 6 – Sha from Xiyou yuanzhi (1819) (larger version).
+Fig. 4 – A late-Ming woodblock of Lu Zhishen with a crescent staff (larger version).
+Fig. 5 – Sandy from Ehon Saiyuki (circa 1806) (larger version).
+Fig. 6 – Sandy from Xiyou yuanzhi (1819) (larger version).
 Fig. 7 – A detail from a Long Corridor painting (circa 1890) (larger version).

 The exact origin or purpose of the blade is unknown, however.
 Martial historian Meir Shahar (2008) comments: